nettings/medianet/CONFIGURATION.md

 > Again, you can opt for multicasting, which is easy to configure and will
 > allow multiple sinks without extra costs, but it will rapidly congest
 > your network if you have switches that do not do IGMP snooping.
+> Alternatively, you can insert a (fixed) IPv4 address.

+> mn_hdmi-[tx|rx] will also accept a local hostname (which will be looked
+> up and replaced by an IP address before calling gstreamer).
+This needs to
+> be implemented for zita-njbridge as well.
 #### source configuration
 ```
 {